startbin90/CSC301-AnonClass/deliverables/iteration-01.plan.md

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.
- * record every meeting ever happened.
+ * Record every meeting ever happened.
 Record the main breakthrough we make after the discussion.
 Also record the members who attends and who does not.
 This helps us keep track of who are the most involved and who are the least involved.

- * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
- * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
-Why is it useful for your team?)
- * Be concise, yet precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.
+ * Created a Wechat group for us to discuss project ideas and to plan future meetings
+ * Created Google doc which allows us to operate on a shared file at the same time